 Mr. Lang graduated summa cum laude from the University of Michigan with a bachelor’s degree in industrial and operations engineering before earning an MBA from Stanford University Graduate School of Business.
 While at the University of Michigan, he was a member of the 1988 U.S. Olympic Swimming Team and won a Gold Medal in the 4X100 Freestyle Relay at the Summer Olympics in Seoul, South Korea.
 In 2014, he earned a CEO World Award for his visionary leadership, and was also recognized for his winning athletic and professional career, receiving the prestigious NCAA Silver Anniversary Award in 2015.
 In 2016, Mr. Lang was a finalist for the EY Entrepreneur Of The Year® Award in the Northern California Region.

-Howard E. Janzen has served on our board of directors since May 2007; and has served as a member of the Audit Committee since February 2010.
-From May 2012 to December 2016, Mr. Janzen served as President and Chief Executive Officer, and in December 2016 became the Executive Chairman of CoolPlanet Energy Systems, a clean energy technology company.
+Howard E. Janzen has served on our board of directors since May 2007 and serves as a member of the Audit Committee.
+From May 2012 to December 2016, Mr. Janzen served as President and Chief Executive Officer, and from December 2016 to January 2018 as Executive Chairman of CoolPlanet Energy Systems, a clean energy technology company.
 From March 2007 through April 2011, Mr. Janzen served as the Chief Executive Officer of One Communications Corporation, a supplier of integrated advanced telecommunications solutions to business.
 From January 2004 to September 2005, Mr. Janzen served as president of Sprint Business Solutions, the business unit serving Sprint Corporation's business customer base.
 From May 2003 to January 2004, he was president of Sprint Corporation's Global Markets Group responsible for Sprint's Long Distance business.
 From 1994 until October 2002, Mr. Janzen served as President and Chief Executive Officer of Williams Communications Group, Inc., a network solutions provider; and served as Chairman of the Board of Directors from 2001.
-Mr. Janzen currently serves on the board of directors for Sonus Networks Inc., Global Telecom & Technology, Inc., and Bye Aerospace, Inc. Mr. Janzen also served on the board of directors of MacroSolve, Inc. from April 2006 to May 2012.
+Mr. Janzen currently serves on the board of directors for Cool Planet Energy Systems, Global Telecom & Technology, Inc., and Bye Aerospace, Inc. Mr. Janzen also served on the board of directors of Sonus Networks, Inc from January 2006 to October 2017 and MacroSolve, Inc. from April 2006 to May 2012.
 Mr. Janzen earned his B.S. and M.S. degrees in metallurgical engineering from the Colorado School of Mines and completed the Harvard Business School Program for Management Development.
 Janzen serves as a board member for a number of non-profit organizations and is a Commissioner and Chairman Emeritus of the Global Information Infrastructure Commission (GIIC).

-Ronald A. Paulus, MD, has served on our board of directors since July 2018.
-Dr. Paulus is the president and chief executive officer (CEO) of Mission Health, a $1.9 billion regional integrated delivery system serving western North Carolina.
+Ronald A. Paulus, MD, has served on our board of directors since July 2018 and serves as a member of the Audit Committee.
+Dr. Paulus is the president and chief executive officer (CEO) of Mission Health, a $1.9 billion regional integrated delivery system serving western North Carolina that was recently acquired by HCA Healthcare.
 He has been at Mission Health and in this role since September 2010.